tmoosting/TPC-H-MonetDB-SQLite/README.md

 ## Running the TPC-H benchmark to compare MonetDB, SQLite, and Python
-Assignment for Masters course: [Advanced Data Management for Data Analysis](https://studiegids.universiteitleiden.nl/courses/98778/advanced-data-management-for-data-analysis) at Leiden University
+Based on an assignment for Masters course: [Advanced Data Management for Data Analysis](https://studiegids.universiteitleiden.nl/courses/98778/advanced-data-management-for-data-analysis) at Leiden University

 This repository contains the report written for, and queries used, in performing the TPC-H benchmark test with SF-1 and SF-3 using MonetDB and SQLite3